Articut

 When doing NLP with entities, there are few rules you can take advantages of...

-- Sequential nouny can be taken as a big noun and thus considered as an entity.
-E.g.,
+- Sequential nouny can be taken as a big noun and thus considered as an entity. (e.g., Coffee (ENTITY_nouny) cup (ENTITY_nouny) can be seen as "Coffee cup" (ENTITY_NP)).

 Tag | Description |